patrick-sharp/waypoint.nvim/README.md

 [ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] fix all the extra spacing I put in the lua lsp type annotations [ ] scope class declaration type annotations
-[ ] figure out why my method of loading other files at startup doesn't work for treesitter highlights but does for vanilla [ ] add bookmarks.nvim-style config validation
+[x] figure out why my method of loading other files at startup doesn't work for treesitter highlights but does for vanilla
+    [ ] figure out why some treesitter highlights aren't caught (e.g. headers in treesitter sometimes) [ ] figure out why some syntax highlights aren't caught (e.g. comments in zsh) [ ] add bookmarks.nvim-style config validation
 [ ] g? shows keybinds
     even telescope couldn't figure out how to make the nested window thing work, so I'll do this instead